WASdev/azure.liberty.aks/docs/howto-update-offer-in-partner-center.md

 ## Update the version of the solution template

-If you haven't bumped the version, pls do so before publishing the solution template to partner center.
+If you haven't incremented the version, pls do so before publishing the solution template to partner center.

 1. Increase the [version number](https://github.com/WASdev/azure.liberty.aks/blob/main/pom.xml#L23) which is specified in the `pom.xml`.
 1. Get the PR merged.